Streamwater and Wetland Mitigation Banking

 In a Nutshell

 Originating in 1996, the U.S. Army Corps of Engineers began considering the impact on local streams when granting nationwide permits.
-The focus of these efforts is to restore streams to their natural and original state.
+The focus of these efforts is to restore streams to their natural state.
 Mitigation is measured in "linear feet" of stream banks "created, enhanced or restored".

 Practical Solution